 Copy files attributes only (–attributes-only)

-If you want to create files with the attributes of some of the existing files, then you can pass argument –attributes-only.
+If you want to create files with some of the existing files’ attributes, you can pass argument –attributes-only.
 It will create files at the given destination with the same attributes and not data.
 Here is an example –

 cp -rv --attributes-only myphotos Downloads/allphotos